VisualizationPicayune/VisualizationPicayune.github.io/_posts/2015-07-02-xkcd-1520-graph-reproduction-part-1.md

     .range([118, 0])  // Reversed because SVG origin is upper left and our plot origin is bottom left
 </script>

 Let's plot our line as gray over the original plot.
-See () about SVG overlays and D3 overplots.
+See [A SVG Overplot]({% post_url 2015-07-02-a-svg-overplot %}) about SVG overlays and, by extension, D3 over-plots.
 Given the above here's the rest of the code to plot our reproduction so far (the estimates):

     var where = "#viz"